 What is transplant surgery?

-Organ transplantation is a surgical procedure where an organ is removed from one body (a donor) and transferred to another body (the recipient).
+Organ transplantation is a surgical procedure where an organ is removed from one body (a donor) and transferred to another body (the recipient) by a general surgeon.
 It is a complex and crucial procedure that needs to be done quickly to avoid long-term damage to the organ being transplanted.

 When should I see a specialist for transplant surgery?

 If medically necsesary, your general surgeon will advise you on when the best time to receive an organ or tissue transplant will be.